Pankaj-Wadhwani/IMS/README.md

-# JewelleryMS
+# IMS
-Inventory Management system for Jewelers Shop.
+INVENTORY-MANGEMENT-SYSTEM for any shop.